 Large Systems

-Unless otherwise authorized by the department, large systems must comply with the following requirements.
+Unless otherwise authorized by DEQ, large systems must comply with the following requirements.

 (1) Large system absorption facilities must be designed with distribution to the cells by means of pumps or siphons.

 (2) The absorption area must be divided into relatively equal units.
 Each unit may receive no more than 1300 gallons of effluent per day.